amiaopensource/vrecord/README.md

 [[[Image of vrecord window with number labeling TK]]]

 Shown above is the setup of the vrecord window in "Visual" mode.
-Vrecord also includes a "Visual + Numerical" mode, which is discussed in the "Options for Video Capture" section.
+Vrecord also includes a "Visual + Numerical" mode, which is discussed in the "Options for Video Capture" section below.

 1. **Video feed** — [[[Description TK]]]
 2. **Video feed with broadcast-safe indicator** — Displays a feed of an underscanned version of the video signal with the normal aspect ratio for a television screen.
 Pixels whose luminance is outside of broadcast range are colored yellow.